Pharma jargon

 MLR – medical, legal and regulatory.
 Equivalent of legal and compliance in other industries such as financial services.

-MOA – mode of action.
+MOA – mode of action, also called mechanism of action.
 How a pharmaceutical product works (if known).

-MOD – mode of disease.
+MOD – mode of disease, also called mechanism of disease.
 What a condition does to the body, what cells it attacks or biochemical processes it interferes with.

 MSL – medical science liaison.
 A non-promotional specialist expert in a pharma company.
 The equivalent in the enterprise technology space would be a pre-sales engineering role.